Apply for offtake

 Contracting

-Our offtakes are pay-on-delivery, multiyear purchase agreements.
+Our offtakes are pay-on-delivery, multi-year purchase agreements.
 The contract includes conditions precedents, specific to each project, that must be accomplished in order for a supplier to be able to start delivering carbon removal credits to the buyer.
-Delivery windows are typically from first delivery through 2030.
+Purchases typically cover a multi-year delivery window and may go through 2040.
 Frontier works with each supplier to identify the volume and price per year of the agreement, and then each Frontier buyer signs an identical contract populated with the volume specific to their organization.

 Communication